Native App Studio

 |5||Thu 5 Oct|

-Each week, you will create an app using the concepts from exercises and tutorials.
-Points can be earned by completing the guided projects and showing the fully functioning application during office hours.
+Each week, you will create an app using the concepts introduced in exercises and tutorials.
+Points can be earned by completing the guided projects and demonstrating the fully functional application during office hours.
+In order to be eligible for points, you must have uploaded your project on GitHub and have committed and pushed any final changes before you show it to the staff.

 |no||2 point deadline||1 point deadline|